MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 *Erwin von Libwig goes back to waiting position*
 #==
 say("""there are other items in the room that may or may not be important for you.
 Here is the full list for you to review:
- Bin (⛛ ): Used for storing Things indended to be transported further Pile (ӫӫ): a Pile of Things
+ Bin (⛛ ): Used for storing Things intended to be transported further Pile (ӫӫ): a Pile of Things
- Door (⭘  or ⛒ ): you can move through it when open Lever ( | or  /): a simple Man-Machineinterface Furace (Ωsay("""Ω): used to generate heat burning Things Display (۞ ): a complicated Machine-Maninterface
+ Door (⭘  or ⛒ ): you can move through it when open Lever ( | or  /): a simple Man-Machineinterface Furnace (Ωsay("""Ω): used to generate heat burning Things Display (۞ ): a complicated Machine-Maninterface
- Wall (⛝ ): ensures the structural Integrity of basically any Structure Pipe (✠✠): transports Liquids, Pseudoliquids and Gasses Coal ( *): a piece of Coal, quite usefull actually Boiler (伫 or 伾): generates Steam using Water and and Heat Chains (⛓ ): some Chains dangling about. sometimes used as Man-Machineinterface or for Climbing Comlink (ߐߐ): a pipebased Voicetransportationsystem that allows Communication with other Rooms
+ Wall (⛝ ): ensures the structural Integrity of basically any Structure Pipe (✠✠): transports Liquids, Pseudoliquids and Gasses Coal ( *): a piece of Coal, quite useful actually Boiler (伫 or 伾): generates Steam using Water and and Heat Chains (⛓ ): some Chains dangling about. sometimes used as Man-Machineinterface or for Climbing Comlink (ߐߐ): a pipebased Voicetransportationsystem that allows Communication with other Rooms